Speed Is a Classic

-You know what studio is doing the best these days?
+Do you know what studio is doing the best these days?
 You might have guessed it — Disney.
-You know what studio isn’t doing so hot?
+Do you know what studio isn’t doing so hot?
 20th Century Fox, which distributed both Speed films, and which is currently sitting at #7 at the most profitable studios in Hollywood.
 Their only big film so far this year has been Alita: Battle Angel, which underperformed in February.
 The only for-sure box office success later this year is the latest X-Men installment.
 They’re in need of a hit, and a new Speed could definitely be that movie!

 16. Sandra Bullock is one of the most beloved A-list superstars in Hollywood.

 Four decades into her career as an actress, Sandra Bullock is hotter than ever.
 Since Speed, she won an Academy Award for The Blind Side, appeared in huge box office hits like Miss Congeniality, The Proposal, and Gravity, which also earned her an Oscar nomination.
 Just this past year she appeared in Ocean’s 8, which grossed 300 million worldwide, and Bird Box, the Netflix hit that went totally viral over the holiday season.
 People love her, and they would absolutely support her if she signed on to a new Speed sequel.

 17. Sandra Bullock hasn’t made an action film in a really, really long time.

 There was a small window in time where Sandra Bullock, yes, made action movies!
 1993’s Demolition Man, followed by Speed, and then 1995’s The Net.
 After Speed 2, she basically swore off action movies forever, and the only one that I guess could be considered an action movie is Gravity, which she actually won an award for at the Critic’s Choice Awards called Best Actress in an Action Film.
 It’s a genre that always fit her well, and so it would be a blast to see her one last time do a really kick-ass action movie.